andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 to do *anything* else after 6 hours of rehearsing.
 But she agrees because she's a wonderful human.
 We make a whirlwind tour of the studios looking for an appropriate backdrop and lighting.
-We find a spot in the main rehearsal space and Allie snaps a series of photos while Brace cracks me up by just being Brace.
+We find a spot in the main rehearsal space and Allie snaps a series of photos while Brace cracks me up by... just being Brace.

-An artist is only as good as her tools and despite Allie's best efforts I... look like a dweeb.
+An artist is only as good as her tools and despite Allie's best efforts I still look like a dweeb.
 I wouldn't recommend a photoshoot while exhausted and sweaty from a full day of rehearsing.
 Whatever, I send the photo and put the whole headshot hardship behind me.